Ezhamathe Varavu: Production

-The film was shot mostly from various parts of Wayanad and Kozhikode districts in Kerala.
+The film was shot mostly in various parts of Wayanad and Kozhikode districts in Kerala.
 The bungalow where the film is mostly set is located in Kinalur, near Balussery in Kozhikode district.
 Some parts were shot outside India as there is a ban on shooting certain wild animals, including the tiger, on film.
-The scenes involving the tiger were shot from Australia.
+The scenes involving the tiger were shot in Australia.